Drink plenty of water; even if you do not feel thirsty. Avoid drinks with caffeine.

 Go to a designated cooling sites if your home loses power during periods of extreme heat.
 Stay on the lowest floor out of the sunshine if air conditioning is not available.

 If you need a place to cool off from the heat during business hours, many public libraries and public buildings, including the County Human Services Building at 555 Towner St. Ypsilanti offer it.
-Find a list of 2018 cooling sites across the county.
+Find a list of local cooling sites across the county.

 Prevent Heat-Related Illness

 Heat illness can occur when the body is unable to cool down.
 The body normally cools down by sweating.
 During extremely hot weather, sweating may not be enough to cool the body.
 The risk of heat-related illness increases when temperatures remain high for multiple days.
 For more information on the warning signs and symptoms of heat-related illness.